m4xshen/hardtime.nvim/README.md

 ## ⚙️  Features

-- Block repeated `k` `j` `h` `l` within a period of time
+- Block repeated keys within a period of time
 - Print hints about better commands eg: Use `C` instead of `c$`
-- Disable arrow keys and mouse
+- Disable keys and mouse
-- Provides customizable options for restricted keys, disabled keys, etc.
+- Customizable options for restricted keys, disabled keys, etc.

 Recommended workflow:
-1. Avoid using arrow keys and the mouse.
+1. Avoid using the mouse and arrow keys if they are not at the home row of your keyboard.
 2. Use relative jump (eg: `5j` `12-`) for vertical movement within the screen.
 3. Use `CTRL-U` `CTRL-D` `CTRL-B` `CTRL-F` `gg` `G` for vertical movement outside the screen.
 4. Use word-motion (`w` `W` `b` `B` `e` `E` `ge` `gE`) for short-distance horizontal movement.